What is a Dinosaur, Really?

 H. Raab (CC BY-SA 3.0)

 The first big revolution in how we understand Dinosauria came in 1859, when Charles Darwin published On the Origin of Species and brought evolution by natural selection into the scientific consciousness.
 Shortly after the book was published, the proto-bird Archaeopteryx lithographica was dug out of the limestone quarries of Germany and dinosaurs were pulled into the evolution debate.
-Thomas Huxeley, a biologist and one of Darwin's allies, noticed that Archaeopteryx was similar to the dinosaur Compsognathus longipes from the same fossil deposits; in fact, they were nearly identical save for the feathers preserved with Archaeopteryx's skeleton.
+Thomas Huxeley, a biologist and one of Darwin's allies, noticed that Archaeopteryx was similar to the dinosaur Compsognathus longipes from the same fossil deposits.
+In fact, they were nearly identical save for the feathers preserved with Archaeopteryx's skeleton.
 From this similarity, Huxley concluded that Archaeopteryx and Compsognathus must have been closely related, and that birds had in fact evolved from members of Owen's Dinosauria3.

 A swamp-dwelling brontosaur: the quintessential slow, sluggish 1900s ‘dinosaur’.